edgeimpulse/example-custom-ml-block-tao-tf1/README.md

     Edge Impulse Blocks v1.19.3
     ?
 Choose a type of block: Machine learning block
     ?
 Choose an option: Create a new block
     ?
-Enter the name of your block: TAO FAN example
-    ?
-Enter the description of your block: TAOv5 example that trains a Fully Attentional Network ?
+Enter the name of your block: TAO MobileNetV1 example ?
+Enter the description of your block: TAOv5 example that trains a MobileNetV1 network ?
 What type of data does this model operate on?
 Image classification ?
 How is your input scaled?
 PyTorch (scale to 0..1, then normalize using ImageNet mean/std) ?
 Where can your model train?
 Only on GPU (GPUs are only available for enterprise projects)